-40. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Civil Authority Orders").
+41. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Civil Authority Orders").

-41. On March 19, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) suspending all gatherings, events, or activities of twenty-five or more persons and gatherings of any size where six-foot distance between persons could not be maintained.
-The Order also prohibited on-premises consumption of food or drink at all restaurants and bars, effective March 19, 2020.
-The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."

-42. On March 20, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 3) amended the March 19, 2020, Order to implement more stringent measures.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-43. On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 4) requiring the closure of all nonessential businesses and services and prohibiting all non-work related gathering of 10 or more persons.
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.
+- 42. On March 19, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 2) requiring that "all elective dental and medical procedures" be delayed, which took effect immediately.
+The Closure Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people." - 43.
+On March 20, 2020, the Alabama State Health Officer issued another civil authority order (attached hereto as Exhibit 3) amending the March 19, 2020, Order to implement more stringent measures, prohibiting all non-work related gatherings of twenty-five persons or more, or non-work related gatherings of any size where a six-foot distance between persons could not be maintained.
+The Order reiterated delay of all elective dental procedures. - 44.
+On March 27, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 4) requiring the closure of all nonessential businesses and services.
+Further, the Closure Order required the postponement of all dental procedures, with a limited exception for "procedures necessary to treat an emergency medical conditions" and "to avoid serious harm from an underlying condition or disease, or necessary as part of a patient's ongoing and active treatment."
 This order has been in effect since March 28, 2020.
-The Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."
+The Closure Order recognizes that "COVID-19 in the State poses the potential of widespread exposure to an infectious agent that poses significant risk of substantial harm to a large number of people."

-44. On April 3, 2020, the Alabama State Health Officer issued a civil authority Stay-at-Home order (attached hereto as Exhibit 5) requiring Alabama residents to "stay at his or her place of residence except as necessary to perform . . . 'essential activities.'"
-The Order reiterated the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-45. On April 28, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 6) allowing certain businesses to re-open with restrictions but maintained the prohibition of on-premises consumption of food or drink at all restaurants and bars.

-46. On May 8, 2020, the Alabama State Health Officer issued a civil authority order (attached hereto as Exhibit 7) allowing on-premises consumption of food and drink at restaurants and bars subject to social distancing and other restrictions beginning on May 11, 2020.

-47. These Civil Authority Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
+- 45. On April 3, 2020, the Alabama State Health Officer issued a civil authority Stay-at-Home order (attached hereto as Exhibit 5) requiring Alabama residents to "stay at his or her place of residence except as necessary to perform . . . 'essential activities.'"
+The Order reiterated that dental procedures were to be postponed with the limited exceptions detailed in the Paragraph 44 of this Complaint. - 46.
+On April 28, 2020, the Alabama State Health Officer issued a civil authority Safer-at-Home order (attached hereto as Exhibit 6) allowing dental procedures to proceed on beginning on April 30,2020, subject restrictions as well as compliance with rules and guidelines adopted by the state regulatory board, CDC, and Alabama Department of Public Health. - 47.
+On May 8, 2020, the Alabama State Health Officer issued a civil authority Safer-at-Home order (attached hereto as Exhibit 7) reiterating the restrictions on dental practices set forth in the April 28, 2020 order. - 48.
+These Civil Authority Orders and proclamations, as they relate to the closure of all "non-essential businesses," evidence an awareness on the part of both state and local governments that COVID-19 causes damage to property.
 This is particularly true in places where business is conducted, such as Plaintiff's, as the requisite contact and interaction causes a heightened risk of the property becoming infected with COVID-19.

-48. The Civil Authority Orders prohibited access to Plaintiff's Covered

-Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss, i.e. the COVID-19 pandemic.
+- 49. The Civil Authority Orders were issued in response to the rapid spread of COVID-19 throughout Alabama. - 50.
+The Civil Authority Orders prohibited access to Plaintiff's Covered Property and the area immediately surrounding Covered Property, in response to dangerous physical conditions resulting from a Covered Cause of Loss under the Policy, i.e. the COVID-19 pandemic.